Tag Archive for: Medicine

 Musical entertainment by the Medley bands.

-Coffee and refreshments.
+Coffee and beverages.

 • 10:00–11:00 a.m.
-Speeches
+Speech

-Opening remarks by the Dean, the University President, the Mayor, representatives of the Medical Association, the President of ANIMN, and the valedictorians from Montpellier and Nîmes.
+General addresses by the Dean, the University President, the Mayor, representatives of the Medical Association, the President of ANIMN, and the valedictorians from Montpellier and Nîmes.

 Games and prizes provided by ANIMN's partners.